ManuelMuehlberger/SolarLogger/README.md

-# SolarPi
+# SolarLogger
-Using a pi to log and view solar data
+Using a multitude of ESP8266s to read and log solar data.